JihoYang/maxFlowminCut/README.md

 * GPU: ```./main <test.bk> -alpha <value> -rho <value> -it <value>```

 where "alpha" and "rho" are hyperparameters for computing time steps, and "it" is the maximum number of iterations.
 Default values for alpha, rho, and it are 1, 1, and 10000, respectively.

 For instance ```./main ../../test.bk -alpha 1 -rho 1 -it 1000```

 #### Automation with bash script

-The compilation, execution, and some of the visualisations are automated via bash script
+The compilation, execution, and some of the visualisations are automated via bash script.

 * Usage: ```./script```